 Snow skiing and snowboarding are popular winter activities, but both come with inherent risks.
-Modern equipment helps lessen the number of injuries; however, there are many ways to be injured while skiing, including falls, collisions with skiers and objects, and ski lift injuries.
+Modern equipment helps lessen the number of injuries; however, there are many ways to be injured while skiing, including falls, collisions with objects and other skiers, and ski lift injuries.

-In general, before skiing or snowboarding, be sure to adequately warm up and stretch, and ensure that you are in good physical shape.
+In general, before skiing or snowboarding, be sure to adequately warm up, stretch, and ensure that you are in good physical shape.

-Hydration is important for all sports, skiing and snowboarding are no exception.
-Be sure to drink water before, during and after skiing and boarding.
+Hydration is important for all sports.
+Skiing and snowboarding are no exception.
+Be sure to drink water before, during, and after skiing or boarding.

-Check that all equipment is properly maintained and fitted before beginning skiing or boarding, and dress in loose, waterproof layers so you can maintain a comfortable temperature the entire day.
-If you are new to the slopes, try taking a skiing or snowboarding lesson to learn the rules, safety tips and how to fall correctly to minimize injuries.
+Check that all equipment is properly maintained and fitted before you ski or board, and dress in loose, waterproof layers so you can maintain a comfortable temperature the entire day.
+If you are new to the slopes, try taking a skiing or snowboarding lesson to learn the rules, safety tips, and how to fall correctly to minimize injuries.